GSA/digitalgov.gov/content/posts/2016-09-12-dnssec-vs-elastic-load-balancers-the-zone-apex-problem.md

 Overall, the process looks like this:

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-400-multi-tier-alias-and-dnssec-architecture.jpg" alt="A multi-tier alias and DNSSEC architecture flowchart." %}
+{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/09/600-x-400-multi-tier-alias-and-dnssec-architecture.jpg" alt="A multi-tier alias and DNSSEC architecture flowchart." %}

 Side note: You can see the script that we wrote to request the AXFR from the master server and compare its contents to the current slave server zone file on [Github](https://gist.github.com/nickmarden/9092c99cf3e201510ca83455fc2d2dab).
 It’s quite simple, and relies on straightforward zone management features already built into the PowerDNS software.
 This script is no longer necessary, but was developed as a precaution against the possibility of a failed AXFR “emptying” the zone on the slave server.
 In the released version of PowerDNS 4.0.0, a standard zone slaving configuration has this protection enabled automatically.

 ## But What About Wildcards?

 Earlier we talked about using wildcard DNS records to simplify the process of creating [customer-specific CNAMEs](https://www.WHATEVER/2016/09/06/a-domain-by-any-other-name-cnames-wildcard-records-and-another-level-of-indirection/).
 You might have expected that to cause a problem with respect to DNSSEC and dynamic records.
 However, as it turns out, wildcard records don’t present the same problem to DNSSEC that ALIAS records present.

 Let’s take a closer look at what happened in our two-step zone updating process.
 First, the master server contains a wildcard ALIAS record that points customer sites to an ELB CNAME:

 <tt>$ORIGIN search.usa.gov.<br /> *.sites.infr IN ALIAS usasearch-elb.ec2.aws.com</tt>